HackRU/Facebook-Profile-Pic/README.md

-# technify
+# Hack RU

-Check out [Technica](https://gotechnica.org), an all-ladies hackathon.
+Check out [Hach RU](http://www.hackru.org//), a 24-hour hackathon at Rutgers University.
 They've been making these sweet profile pictures and I thought I'd make a quick script that automates the process.

 Here's a [demo](http://technify.herokuapp.com)